Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add KML layer with network links/README.md

 ## How to use the sample

 The sample will load the KML file automatically.
 The data shown should refresh automatically every few seconds.
+Tap the "Network Link Messages" button to view the messages.
 Pan and zoom to explore the map.

 ## How it works

-1. Create a `KmlDataset` from a KML source which has network links.
+1. Create a `KMLDataset` from a KML source that has network links.
-2. Construct a `KmlLayer` with the dataset and add the layer as an operational layer.
+2. Construct a `KMLLayer` with the dataset and add the layer to the scene as an operational layer.
-3. To listen for network messages, add a `KmlNetworkLinkMessageReceivedListener` on the dataset.
+3. To listen for network messages,  use the KML dataset's `networkLinkMessages`.

 ## Relevant API